wyatt8740/x11-window-hider/README.md

 Windows for use with XMing (a Win32 X11 server).
 I tried to avoid any external libraries where possible, so it is highly portable.

-To compile, run `make` from the root of the repository.
+To compile, run `./compile.sh` from the root of the repository.

-For posterity and flexibility (who knows, maybe someone doesn't have `make`!)
-I am leaving the old `compile.sh`, but you should really use the makefile instead.